I am Rush Limbaugh, America's anchorman, and your host for life here on the one and only excellence in broadcasting network.

 Nice to have you on the EIB network.

-Hey, hey, hey, just call me dad.
+Just call me dad.

 No, it's my dad, I think, for being the Limbaugh baby.

-Yeah, when um back when Clinton was in office, and I got hooked on the Paul Shanklin songs, and it's been wonderful.
+He always turned me on to 810 WGY back when Clinton was in office and I got hooked on the Paul Shanklin songs.

 Well, terrific.

-And well, uh it's it's it's great to hear from you.
+Well, it's great to hear from you.

-You are going to sort of V Tech, Virginia Tech.
+You are going to sort of VTech, Virginia Tech.

 Yeah, I go to Virginia Tech.

-Um we're glad to be we're we're all glad to be rid of Marcus.
+We're all glad to be rid of Marcus.

-And uh Marcus Vick, um, what are you majoring in at Virginia Tech?
+What are you majoring in at Virginia Tech?

 Good.

-At least it's not home ech.
+At least that's not home ech.

 Yeah.

-But listen, I think the problem here, you know, with all that uh wacko liberals here at uh at tech is that you know we're just part of the MTV generation, and you know, most of the students here you know think that Kanye West and Dave Matthews are are politicians, and that I just wish that they weren't.
+But listen, I think the problem here, you know, with all the wacko liberals here at Tech is that we're just part of the MTV generation.

 Let me tell you something.

-You're always gonna have them around you.
+You're always going to have them around you.

-Uh but you know, just remain who you are.
+But, you know, just remain who you are.

-And if you look at it from a competitive nature, one of the things I always liked when I was growing up, uh if if I saw people doing stupid things and aiming for stupid things, then I thought there's just one less competitor for me.
+And if you look at it from a competitive nature, one of the things I always liked when I was growing up, if I saw people doing stupid things and aiming for stupid things, then I thought there's just one less competitor for me.

 If they want to worship Kanye West, you should encourage them.